A2.25: Healthy food and habits

 Vegetarian Show

-La carne di pollo: chicken meat (Italian)
+La carne di pollo: the chicken meat (Italian)

 La carne di pollo